 Cal State LA doctoral graduate helps immigrant families navigate special education

-He will begin a tenure-track professor position at San Diego State University in the fall.
+He began a tenure-track professor position at San Diego State University in the fall.

 By Jillian Beck | Cal State LA News Service

 While growing up in Tijuana, Mexico, Paul Luelmo noticed certain family members struggling to read social cues and obsessing over specific interests.

 Many years later, as he studied special education, Luelmo recognized those behaviors as signs of mild autism spectrum disorder.
 His relatives were not diagnosed.
 Because of a lack of autism research and training, many in Mexico were left undiagnosed and underserved, Luelmo says.